LoneSurvivr314/Enigma/README.md

 # Enigma
-Emulator / simulation of the Enigma code machine from WWII
+Emulator / simulation of the Enigma code machine from WWII.